TheArtemMaps/VC-IIIBulletTraces/README.md

 # VCBulletTraces
- GTA Vice CIty bullet traces ported to GTA SA
+GTA Vice City bullet traces ported to GTA SA

+# Required stuff
+To build this, you need to have [plugin sdk](https://github.com/DK22Pac/plugin-sdk/tree/master/)